-New Nets Project Between 2018 and 2022, the New Nets Project (NNP), an IVCC-led consortium of partners, funded by Unitaid and The Global Fund, piloted the use of next generation nets, treated with a new dual insecticide combination, in areas of moderate to high malaria transmission throughout sub-Saharan Africa.
-By the project's end in 2022, the combined procurement of pyrethroid-chlorfenapyr nets by NNP, the Net Transition Initiative and US President's Malaria Initiative (PMI) averted an estimated 13 million malaria cases (and approximately 24,600 deaths), leading to \$28.9m in financial savings to the health system.
+New Nets Project

+Between 2018 and 2022, The New Nets Project (NNP), an IVCC-led consortium of partners, funded by Unitaid and The Global Fund, piloted the use of next generation nets, treated with a new dual insecticide combination, in areas of moderate to high malaria transmission throughout sub-Saharan Africa.

+By the project's end in 2022, the combined procurement of pyrethroidchlorfenapyr nets by NNP, the Net Transition Initiative and US President's Malaria Initiative (PMI) averted an estimated 13 million malaria cases (and approximately 24,600 deaths), leading to \$28.9m in financial savings to the health system.

 Through pilot and randomised control trials, the project established that pyrethroid-chlorfenapyr nets are 20-50% better at reducing clinical malaria cases than pyrethroid-only nets.
-This started with the first randomized controlled trial in Tanzania, funded UK aid, the UK Medical Research Council (MRC) and Wellcome.
-A consortium of partners including The London School of Hygiene and Tropical Medicine (LSHTM) also conducted a randomized controlled trial of the new net types in Benin, to complement the Tanzania study.
-The Liverpool School of Tropical Medicine (LSTM) led on laboratory entomological testing and entomological correlates of efficacy.
-Population Services International (PSI) and The Alliance for Malaria Prevention led on net distribution and operational lessons learned.
+This state ed with the first randomized controlled trial in Tanzania, funded UKaid , the UK Medical Research Council (MRC) and Wellcome.

+A consortium of partners including The London School of Hygiene and Tropical Medicine (LSHTM) also conducted a randomized controlled trial of the new net types in Benin, to complement the Tanzania structure The Liverpool School of Tropical Medicine (LSTM) led on laborato entomological testing and entomological correlates of efficacy.
+PSI and The Alliance for Malaria Prevention led on net distribution and operational lessons learned.

 PATH led the implementation of effectiveness pilots with country partners in Burkina Faso, Mozambique, Rwanda, and Nigeria, while Tulane University (based in New Orleans) led on cost-effectiveness work, and Imperial College London led on impact modelling.

-The epidemiological evidence built through the NNP allowed the World Health Organization Global Malaria Program (WHO-GMP) to issue a strong recommendation for the deployment of pyrethroid-chlorfenapyr and a conditional recommendation for pyrethroid-pyriproxyfen insecticide-treated nets (ITNs) vs pyrethroid-only nets for prevention of malaria in adults and children in areas with pyrethroid resistance.
+The epidemiological evidence built through Rev INP allowed the World Health Organization Global Malaria Programme (WHO GMP) to issue a strong recommendation for the deployment of pyrethroid-chlorfenapyr and a conditional recommendation for pyrethroid-pyriproxyfen insecticidetreated nets (ITNs) vs pyrethroid-only nets for prevention of malaria in adults and children in areas with pyrethroid resistance.

 The catalytic market shaping work under NNP was another major success of the project.
-Enhanced by a volume guarantee, supported by MedAccess and the Bill & Melinda Gates Foundation, NNP increased supply and demand of dual-active ingredient nets, ensuring equitable and affordable access to novel vector control products.
+Enhanced by a volume guarantee, supported by MedAcces and the Bill & Melinda Gates Foundation, NNP increased supply and demand of dual-active ingredient nets, ensuring equitable and affordable access to novel vector control products.

-Logos

-- 1. Tropical Health

-- 2. Tulane University

-- Liverpool School of Tropical Medicine

-- Nigeria Institute of

-Medical Research (Nimr)

-- 5. Ibolda International Health (Nigeria)

-- Centre National de Recherche et de Formation sur le Paludisme (CNRFP)

-- Rwanda Biomedical Center

-- 8. University of Rwanda

-- 9. Mozambique National Malaria Control Programme

-- Instituto Nacional de Saúde - Moçambique